ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 > ## iris cubes
 >
-> Iris reads data into data structures called
+> Iris reads data from NetCDF files into data structures called
 > [cubes](https://scitools-iris.readthedocs.io/en/latest/userguide/iris_cubes.html).
 > The data in these cubes can be modified, combined with other cubes' data or
 > plotted.